-As part of the process of preparing the Company's financial statements, the Company is required to estimate expenses resulting from its obligations under contracts with vendors, contract research organizations (CROs), and consultants and under clinical site agreements in connection with conducting clinical trials.
+As part of the process of preparing the Company's financial statements, the Company is required to estimate expenses resulting from its obligations under contracts with vendors, clinical sites, contract research organizations (CROs), and consultants in connection with conducting clinical trials.
 The financial terms of these contracts vary and may result in payment flows that do not match the periods over which materials or services are provided under such contracts.

 The Company's objective is to reflect the appropriate trial expenses in its financial statements by recording those expenses in the period in which services are performed and efforts are expended.
 The Company accounts for these expenses according to the progress of the clinical trial as measured by patient progression and the timing of various aspects of the trial.
-The Company determines accrual estimates through discussion with applicable personnel and outside service providers as to the progress or state of consummation of trials.
+The Company determines accrual estimates through discussion with the clinical sites and applicable personnel and outside service providers as to the progress or state of consummation of trials.
 During the course of a clinical trial, the Company adjusts the clinical expense recognition if actual results differ from its estimates.
 The Company makes estimates of accrued expenses as of each balance sheet date based on the facts and circumstances known at that time.
-The Company's clinical trial accruals are dependent upon accurate reporting by CROs and other third-party vendors.
-Although the Company does not expect its estimates to differ materially from amounts actually incurred, its understanding of the status and timing of services performed may vary and may result in reporting amounts that are too high or too low for any particular period.
-For the three months ended March 31, 2017 and 2016, there were no material adjustments to the Company's prior period estimates of accrued expenses for clinical trials.
+The Company's clinical trial accruals are dependent upon accurate reporting by clinical sites, CROs and other third-party vendors.
+Although the Company does not expect its estimates to differ materially from amounts actually incurred, its understanding of the status and timing of services performed relative to the actual status and timing of services performed may vary and may result in reporting amounts that are too high or too low for any particular period.
+For the three and six months ended June 30, 2017 and 2016, there were no material adjustments to the Company's prior period estimates of accrued expenses for clinical trials.